Consensys/docs-template/docs/configure/spell-check.md

 # Configure spell check

-This template repository uses [CSpell](https://cspell.org/) to check for mispelled words throughout the documentation.
+This template repository uses [CSpell](https://cspell.org/) to check for misspelled words throughout the documentation.
 CSpell automatically runs when you run [`git commit`](../create/run-in-development.md#pre-commit-hooks) or if you manually run [`npm run lint:spelling`](../create/run-in-development.md#npm-run-lintspelling).